tembo-io/website/docusaurus/blog/2024-02-01-parallel-vector-indexes/index.md

 ## Try it out!

-PgVector 0.6.0 is already available in Tembo’s Vector DB Stack (https://tembo.io/).
+PgVector 0.6.0 is already available in Tembo’s [Vector DB Stack](https://tembo.io/).
 You can try it for free!

-And, if you are interested in running the benchmark yourself, check out the modified ann-benchmarks fork (https://github.com/binidxaba/ann-benchmarks).
+And, if you are interested in running the benchmark yourself, check out the modified [ann-benchmarks fork](https://github.com/binidxaba/ann-benchmarks).